paulog/basho_docs/source/riak/tutorials/little/concepts.md

 ## Riak Components

-Riak is a Key/Value (or KV) database, built from the ground up to safely distribute data across a cluster of physical servers (called nodes).
-A cluster is also called a Ring---we'll cover why later.
+Riak is a Key/Value (KV) database, built from the ground up to safely distribute data across a cluster of physical servers (called nodes).
+A Riak cluster is also known as a Ring---we'll cover why later.

 For now, we'll only consider the parts required to use Riak.
 Riak functions similar to a hashtable.
 Depending on your background, you may instead call it a map, or dictionary, or object.
 But the concept is the same: you store a value with an immutable key, and retrieve it later.